IST356M001SP25/assignment-04-williscook/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I have understand how to utilize the connection between streamlit and dataframe together by filing the JSON, CSV, and Xlsx file.
+It is important for making data exploation easy and intuitive by letting the users upload their files and dive right into analysis without any hassle.